 His clients ranged from the mere mortals like me to Bollywood actors Balraj Sahni, Moti Lal, Manmohan Krishna, to members from the diplomatic corps – the High Commissioner of India for England, etc. He had had their measurements cut in a thick khaki paper.
 He would just re-confirm their waist size.
 A meteoric rise.
 Everything going his way.

 They say that if a person is proficient in one aspect, he would be deficient in something else.
 Sat Pal was perfect in his profession, but timely delivery was alien to him.
 Gradually he began to be hailed in private Delay Master instead of Tailor Master.
 But he knew how to handle such situations.
 Here is one instance.

 A week after the indicated delivery date, I headed to his shop unannounced to collect my garments.
 His worktable was right in front.
-He could thus see from afar if any of his customers is coming.
+He could thus see from afar if any of his customers were coming.
 If he looks up and smiles, it means your job has been done.
-On the other hand, despite noticing you if he lowers his head to look busy marking or cutting a cloth, it means your job is pending.
-On such occasions you will have to announce your arrival rather than he greets you.
+On the other hand, despite noticing you, if he lowers his head to look busy marking or cutting a cloth, it means your job is pending.
+On such occasions, you will have to announce your arrival rather than he greets you.
 He would deliberately take a couple of moments to raise his head from the job.
 He would then hail the assistant handling your job from the workshop at the back:

 “Chaman Lal, Saab ka kaam hogaya?”

 “No sir, not yet.”

 “I think you will let me lose all my VIP clients.”